KevinPHX/CS333AES/README.md

     - Performs pairwise feature extraction for Relation Identification based on the outputs of argument_classification.py and argument_relations_preprocess.py.
 - argumentILP_withJSON.py
     - Performs optimization of relations and components that result from the outputs of the base SVM classifiers for the classification and relation identification stage.
+- argumentILP.py
+    - ILP code compatible with inputs read directly from the annotated files of the AAE dataset.
 - stance_recognition.py
     - Performs feature extraction for Stance Recognition using information extracted from Argument Classification as a list of dictionaries

 ### stab/scripts
 - train.py
-    - Runs Argument Identification, Argument Classification, Argument Relation Identification, and Stance Identification on training data and saves files as a CSV or JSON in stab/outputs.
+    - Runs Argument Identification, Argument Classification, Argument Relation Identification, and Stance Recognition on training data and saves files as a CSV or JSON in stab/outputs.
 We also extract and save dependency and probability features
 - train_models.py
-    - Trains the CRF for Argument Identification, and SVMs for Argument Classification, Argument Relation Identification, and Stance Identification and saves them in stab/models
+    - Trains the CRF for Argument Identification, and SVMs for Argument Classification, Argument Relation Identification, and Stance Recognition and saves them in stab/models
 - test.py
-    - Runs Argument Identification, Argument Classification, Argument Relation Identification, and Stance Identification on test data and saves files as a CSV or JSON in stab/outputs/test.
+    - Runs Argument Identification, Argument Classification, Argument Relation Identification, and Stance Recognition on test data and saves files as a CSV or JSON in stab/outputs/test.
 Note that the dependency and probability features from train.py must be inputs
 - test_models.py
     - Runs the trained CRF and SVMs on test data and prints out classification reports and confusion matrices for each step
 - run_ILP.py